Ranvek, 15 mg 28 pcs.

 Neutropenia

-In placebo-controlled clinical trials where patients in groups receiving concomitant therapy with traditional DAAs lasting up to 12-14 weeks, there was a decrease in neutrophil count to below 1000 cells/mm3 on at least one measurement in 1.1% and <0.1% of patients in the groups receiving RANVEC at a dose of 15 mg and placebo, respectively.
-In clinical trials, therapy was discontinued when the ACH decreased to a level of <500 cells/mm3.
-The nature and frequency of the decrease in neutrophil counts remained stable at lower levels relative to the beginning of the study, including during longer therapy.
+In placebo-controlled clinical trials where patients in groups received concomitant therapy with traditional DMARDs for up to 12-14 weeks, there was a decrease in neutrophil counts to values below 1000 cells/mm³ on at least one measurement in 1.1% and <0.1% of patients in the RANVEC 15 mg and placebo groups, respectively.
+In clinical studies, when ANC decreased to <500 cells/mm³, therapy was interrupted.
+The pattern and frequency of decreases in neutrophil counts remained stable at lower levels relative to baseline, including during longer therapy.

 Lymphopenia

-In placebo-controlled studies lasting up to 12-14 weeks, there was a decrease in lymphocyte counts to below 500 cells/mm³ on at least one measurement in 0.9% and 0.7% of patients in the groups receiving RANVEC at the 15 mg dose and placebo, respectively.
+In placebo-controlled studies lasting up to 12-14 weeks, a decrease in lymphocyte counts to values below 500 cells/mm³ was observed in at least one measurement in 0.9% and 0.7% of patients in the RANVEC 15 mg and placebo groups, respectively.

 Overdose